RTEMS/rtems-docs/shell/file_and_directory.rst

 to disambiguate them.
 Any whitespace before or after the slash is ignored.

-The format is required and must be surrounded by double quote (“ “) marks.
+The format is required and must be surrounded by double quote (" ") marks.
 It is interpreted as a fprintf-style format string (see*fprintf*), with the following exceptions:

 - An asterisk (\*) may not be used as a field width or precision.

-- A byte count or field precision is required for each “s” con- version character (unlike the fprintf(3) default which prints the entire string if the precision is unspecified).
+- A byte count or field precision is required for each "s" con- version character (unlike the fprintf(3) default which prints the entire string if the precision is unspecified).

-- The conversion characters “h”, “l”, “n”, “p” and “q” are not supported.
+- The conversion characters "h", "l", "n", "p" and "q" are not supported.

 - The single character escape sequences described in the C standard